zendeskgarden/react-components/packages/grid/examples/basic.md

 properties.
 A responsive grid property has variants that apply to supported [theming](https://zendeskgarden.github.io/react-components/theming/#default_theme) breakpoints (`xs`, `sm`, `md`, `lg`, and `xl`) – see element props for details.
-When a "Breakpoint" is selected below, all of the associated properties will be set to operate against that screen size.
+When a "Viewport breakpoint" is selected below, all of the associated properties will be set to operate against that screen size.
 Again, while this simplifies the basic demo, it hardly shows the power of the fully responsive grid framework where `Row` and `Col` elements can set independent responsive properties at multiple breakpoints.

 ```jsx
 const { Well } = require('@zendeskgarden/react-notifications/src');